Outback New South Wales

 What-ever the reason, this is one of many ephemeral creeks in the district which flow westward through adjoining properties.

-After settlement of the area Packsaddle Station was established, one of properties that formed part of the Goldsborough and Company holdings.
+After the settlement of the area Packsaddle Station was established, one of the properties that formed part of the Goldsborough and Company holdings.

 At that time it had one of the largest shearing sheds in the district.

-During the days of coach travel a a shanty hotel operated in the vicinity of today's roadhouse, providing exchange horses, accommodation and a meal and drink for the traveling public.
+During the days of coach travel, a shanty hotel operated in the vicinity of today's roadhouse, providing exchange horses, accommodation and a meal and drink for the travelling public.

-Today the region hosts an annual gymkhana at Easter time and the roadhouse provides travelers with refreshments and accommodation.
+Today the region hosts an annual gymkhana at Easter time and the roadhouse provides travellers with refreshments and accommodation.